o2-qrz/bahes-human-sovereignty-education/README.md

 The Cognitive Compression Loop (2 Hours/Day): Interaction within an isolated "Student — AI-Navigator — Parent" framework completely deletes group-based noise.
 Learning scales through an adaptive pulse-frequency modulation (PFM) loop.
 Upon instant comprehension of a concept, the complexity trajectory shifts upward; if structural friction occurs, the processing load automatically drops to 20% while shifting the metaphorical array.
 This eradicates grading anxiety and compresses standard 9-month curricula into 5-to-7 days of profound, high-dopamine engagement.
 Mathematics is absorbed as a single, continuous line of data compression (Addition → Multiplication → Exponent → Logarithm).
 Homework does not exist—reinforcement is natively integrated into the interactive cycle itself.

 The Autonomous Practical Development Loop (10 Hours/Day): The liberated fund of time (80% of the daily budget) is redirected toward biological regeneration and the physical verification of knowledge.
-Theory is seamlessly anchored to real-world workshop engineering: from soldering discrete TTL logic gates to interface with massive 30kg mainframe solenoids and tuning directional HF antenna arrays, to designing hydro-multiplexed agrosystems and analog mechanical drivetrains.

 To be continued…